danyliu9/tocker/README.md

 terminal tab, run `npm start` and in another, run `npm run android`.
 The app should install and build.

-# Goals
+# Goals ✨

 ### Minimum
-- Record and save periods of time
+- Record and save periods of time 🚧
-- Create labels
+- Create labels 🚧
-- Assign labels to each activity/period of time
+- Assign labels to each activity/period of time 🚧

 ### Standard
+- Store activities in database on backend 🚧
+- Review visualization of time spent during a single day 🚧
-- Create graphs of time spent by label over different time periods (e.g. by month, week, etc.)
+- Create graphs of time spent by label over different time periods (e.g. by month, week, etc.) 🚧
-- Review visualization of time spent during a single day